Bradford, West Yorkshire

 In 1904, a new T-shaped infirmary block was erected at the east of the main building.

 A collection of single-storey utility and workshop buildings were located at the west of the site.

-The workhouse casual wards were at the south of the site with their entrance on Park Lane.
+The workhouse casual wards were originally at the outer ends of the front entrance block but were later moved to the south of the site with their entrance on Park Lane.

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 217 Horton Lane, Little Horton.

 During the First World War, the workhouse was used to accommodate military war casualties, with additional temporary wards being set up in huts erected in the grounds.

 In 1920, there was a severe shortage of hospital accommodation in Bradford.
 The Bradford City Council's solution was to make use of the facilities at the workhouse which, at the end of the war, had 1,700 beds.
 The council negotiated a lease of the site from the Bradford Guardians and on 1st April 1920, England's first municipal general hospital was inaugurated - initially for a five-year experimental period.
 St Luke's, as the hospital became known, received patients on the recommendation of a medical practitioner, with patients making a small payment based on their family income.
 The workhouse entrance and administration building was adapted for use as an out-patients department.